Kidney Transplant

 • There is also a big shortage of organ donors.

-When be will Kidney Transplantation Needed?
+When will Kidney Transplantation Need?

 As the kidneys lose their ability to function, fluid, waste products, and electrolytes begin to build up in the blood.
 Dialysis should begin before kidney disease has advanced to the point where life-threatening complications occur.
 This usually takes many months or years after kidney disease is first discovered, although sometimes severe kidney failure is discovered for the first time in people who were not previously known to have kidney disease.